 Interviewer: In a past interview with Daisuke Ono who plays Susumu Kodai, he said, “The sight of Mr. Kamiya eagerly questioning Mr. Fukui was impressive.”
 What kind of acting approach did you take for the role of Keyman?

 Kamiya: I think the main component is the actions this character takes because of the situation he’s been put into, so I hit up Mr. Fukui directly for basic information about the character to build up a foundation.
 “What are your intentions?”
 (Laughs) I went into the performance after getting input in various ways.
 There is an axis for Keyman to be a certain kind of person, but I think the mind naturally changes as the situation changes, so I think his reactions have to follow that.

 Interviewer: Mr. Habara, do you give Mr. Kamiya direction on his performance?

 Habara: Basically, no. However, since we do voice recording before a picture is finished (Laughs), I give him some information like, “It’s about this far away.”
 There are several cases where I was surprised by Mr. Kamiya’s voice recording.
 He picks up all sorts of small expressions and changes in breath even though I don’t tell him anything.
 His perception is always sharp.
 When you can get the proper feel for a character even from an incomplete picture, I have great trust.

 Kamiya: Sometimes Mr. Habara will draw the storyboard and I like his pictures a lot, so the tension goes up a little then.
 (Laughs)

-Interviewer: Kiman is in a position to observe Yamato’s crew calmly and objectively.
-How do you think Kiman views Yamato?
+Interviewer: Keyman is in a position to observe Yamato’s crew calmly and objectively.
+How do you think Keyman views Yamato?